jdyeakel/jdyeakel.github.io/teaching/ecodyn/index.md

 <hr>

 > **About the final project**
 > The final project will feature a problem that you investigate using tools from the course, but related to your own research.
 The gold standard would be something that can add to your thesis, or serve as a publisheable side project down the road.
-The idea will be to articulate an interesting question in your domain of expertise, find a way to investigate that question using tools from the course, and exploring.
-At the end of the course, you will give a formal presentation to the class in the form of a professional meeting talk.
-I'm available during office hours if you want to chat about ideas, techniques.
+The idea will be to articulate an interesting question in your domain of expertise, find a way to investigate that question using tools from the course, and exploring the implications, etc. At the end of the course, you will give a formal presentation to the class in the form of a professional meeting talk (15-20 min) that gives us background, explanation of methods, and results.
+I'm available during office hours if you want to chat about ideas, techniques, etc.
 > **Due Wednesday, October 18: A paragraph describing what you want to do, and the possible methods that you might use to investigate the problem**

 <hr>